galenseilis/galenseilis.github.io/about.md

 [Who Is the Rock Miner and Who Is the Hunter?
 The Use of Heavy-Oxygen Labeled Phosphate (P<sup>18</sup>O<sub>4</sub>) to Differentiate between C and P Fluxes in a Benzene-Degrading Consortium][Mamet2018]

+[Archaea and bacteria mediate the effects of native species root loss on fungi during plant invasion.][Mamet2017]

+[Plant belowground diversity and species segregation by depth in a semi-arid grassland][Lamb2017]

 During my time working in academia, I started to pick up more sophisticated skills and knowledge in [Statistics][Statistics] and [coding][coding] in the [Python][Python] [programming language][programming_language].
 These skills were essential to helping me understand and explain the [data][data] produced in our projects that involved [metagenomics][metagenomics], [chromatography][chromatography], [spectroscopy][spectroscopy], and [mass spectrometry][mass spectrometry].

 # Biochemistry and Molecular Biology